Lisa Foo, PhD

 1. Why should I consider seeing a psychologist instead of a different type of mental health professional?

 Several kinds of professionals offer mental health services.
 Ultimately, the best therapist for you regardless of profession will be someone with whom you feel comfortable, who serves as a good listener, and who has the knowledge and skills to help you better understand yourself and how you can improve your own life and ability to cope with challenges.
 A doctoral degree (PhD) in clinical psychology represents the most rigorous training available in psychological theory, research, and practice.
+PhD programs in psychology are extremely selective due to the high number of applicants coupled with the handful of slots available.
+These small class sizes allow for intensive and individualized instruction and training.
+This degree typically involves 4-6 years of full-time graduate-level study.
+Coursework includes biological, cognitive-affective, and social bases of behavior, ethics, statistics, training and supervised provision in both therapy and assessment, and participation in research.
+Psychologists must pass a rigorous national exam and often (as is the case in Massachusetts) an additional state exam before receiving a license.
+Psychologists must also participate in ongoing continuing education.

 2. Will the information I share with you stay private?